Get buildable volume for your lashes with this waterproof mascara that comes with a unique-shaped brush for increased fullness.

 A variety of waxes are also added to waterproof mascara, as they too stay put when exposed to moisture.
 Beeswax is one of the most common waxes used, but carnauba, candelilla, and others — or a combination of several — can also be found on the list of ingredients of waterproof varieties.

-Waterproof mascaras also have less water content that other formulas, which promotes faster drying time that further contributes to long-lasting wear.
+Waterproof mascaras also have less water content than other formulas, which promotes faster drying time that further contributes to long-lasting wear.

 Stands up to moisture, humidity, and heat exposure for long-lasting wear.

 Great for swimming and sports.